 In order to offer sustainable benefits to Plan Members, the Trustees must continually monitor the financial experience of the Plan.
-This ongoing examination of funding and benefit usage helps to ensure that the Plan has the necessary resources needed to meet the potential liabilities of the Plan.
+This ongoing examination of funding and benefit usage will help to ensure that the Plan has the necessary resources needed to meet the potential liabilities of the Plan.
 The liabilities of the Plan will fluctuate because of changes in our demographics and the Trustees must ensure that the Plan is responsive to the changing health care needs of the Members.
 The average age of our membership is increasing.
 Retired Member benefits are very highly subsidized by the Fund and, as the Plan covers more Retired Members, we must be careful to hold enough in reserve to support the coverage allowed under the Plan.
 Inflation and utilization in health care are also important trends monitored by the Trustees.

-After a careful review of the Plan's coverage and contributions, the Trustees announced the Plan changes as follows:
+After a careful review of the Plan's coverage and contributions, the Trustees announced Plan changes as follows:

-Effective with dental services incurred on/after u ly 1, 2017, eligible expenses were reimbursed on the basis of the 2016 fee guide used by the Plan.
+Effective with dental services incurred on/after January 1, 2019, eligible expenses were reimbursed on the basis of the 2018 Alberta Dental Association fee guide.

-- 2. Effective January 1, 2018 the Plan will limit annual expenses for medical marijuana to \$1,500 for specific health conditions.
+- Effective January 1, 2018 the Plan limited annual expenses for medical marijuana to \$1,500 for specific health conditions.
 The Trustees will monitor the cost of claims for this benefit to determine funding levels going forward. - 3.
 Effective with retirements on or after July 1, 2019 the Plan is introducing new eligibility and payment requirements for both the Early Retirees (under age 65) and Retiree (age 65 and over) benefit packages.
 All Members have received notification of these upcoming changes in the mail as well as the article published in the Pipeline Newsletter.